atrama/martin/README.md

 # Marty!

 A tribute to my favorite filmmaker, Martin Scorsese.
+Play the game on the [demo site](http://atrama.github.io/marty/).

 Test how well you can guess the average TMDB rating for Martin Scorsese's most popular movies.
 Click a rating (out of 10) to guess.
 If you get it right the first time, it's worth 100 points.
 Every wrong answer docks you 25 points.
 Written with Ember.js and SCSS; content provided by TMDB.

 ## Changelog
+### 0.0.5
+* Update to ember-cli 2.13.0

 ### 0.0.4
 * Fixed Safari flex bug when not setting auto to flex shorthand
 * Added some integration tests